-Managing your sales funnel may be the thing you consider least within your business, even though you know that sales are fundamental to your success.
+Sales funnel analysis may be the thing you consider least within your business.
+Even though you know that sales are fundamental to your success.
 A lot of businesses work this way, and there’s a good reason why.

 The problem is caused by the terminology – the sales funnel.
 How exactly is that supposed to work?